andyzg/MongoBlog/README.md

 - User login for administrating the blog posts
 - Allow viewers to log in via facebook and comment on blog
 - Implement tags section

+Credit goes to http://howtonode.org/express-mongodb for most of the code